chabi87r/P2P-P2R/README.md

 ##### Smart Contract on Blockchain Ethereum creating 30 mln P2R tokens.
 The conditions that must be met in the first stage called STARTUP are:
-    time indicator expressed by the symbol " T ", the maximum value of which is 182 days, starting from 02.22.2022 the minimum number of tokens that have been sold in the time not greater than or equal to T, expressed with the symbol " X ", the amount of which is equal to or greater than the number of 10 million pieces.
+    time indicator expressed by the symbol " T ", the minimum number of tokens that have been sold in the time not greater than or equal to T, expressed with the symbol " X ", the amount of which is equal to or greater than the number of 10 million pieces.